Frequently Asked Questions

 1. What is the Settlement?

-The parties have reached a proposed settlement that resolves all claims against the State of Hawai'i that were brought or could have been brought in this lawsuit.
-The Settlement requires the State to pay $328 million, which will be used to pay the valid claims of Settlement Class Members, as well as pay claims administration and special master expenses, attorneys’ fees to Class Counsel, and Incentive Awards to the Class Representatives, if approved by the Court.
+The parties reached a proposed settlement that resolves all claims against the State of Hawai'i that were brought or could have been brought in this lawsuit.
+The Settlement required the State to pay $328 million, which is being used to pay the valid claims of Settlement Class Members, as well as pay claims administration and special master expenses, attorneys’ fees to Class Counsel, and Incentive Awards to the Class Representatives.

-The Court has preliminarily certified the Settlement Class for settlement purposes only, so that members of the Settlement Class can be given this notice and the opportunity to participate in the Settlement or exclude themselves from the Settlement Class, to express their support or opposition to Final Approval of the Settlement, and to receive the payment offered by the Settlement.
-If the Court does not give Final Approval to the Settlement, the Settlement will be void, and the lawsuit will proceed as if there had been no settlement and no certification of the Settlement Class.
+The Court certified the Settlement Class for settlement purposes only, so that members of the Settlement Class could be sent notice and have the opportunity to participate in the Settlement, or exclude themselves from the Settlement Class, to express their support or opposition to Final Approval of the Settlement, and to receive the payment offered by the Settlement.

-Class Members will receive several written notices from the Claims Administrator.
+Class Members received several written notices from the Claims Administrator.

-First, living Class Members will be asked to update their contact information, and relatives of deceased Class Members will be asked to appoint a representative for their family and provide their contact information and the names and addresses of the deceased Class Member’s spouse and children.
+First, Living Class Members were asked to update their contact information, and relatives of Deceased Class Members were asked to appoint a representative for their family and provide their contact information and the names and addresses of the deceased Class Member’s spouse and children.
+If you have not appointed a representative for your family’s Estate, you may do so by filing out a Deceased Information Request Form here.

-Second, Class Members and representatives will receive written notice of whether they are entitled to a settlement payment and, if so, how their payment will be computed.
-For those Class Members entitled to a payment, settlement payments will be calculated using a Fair Market Rental Value formula approved by the Court during the litigation.
-Class Members will have an opportunity to correct the starting and ending dates of the payment period.
+Second, Class Members and representatives received written notice of whether they were entitled to a Settlement Payment and, if so, how their payment was computed.
+For those Class Members entitled to a payment, Settlement Payments were calculated using a Fair Market Rental Value formula approved by the Court during the litigation.
+Class Members had an opportunity to correct the starting and ending dates of the payment period.

-Class Members who are not entitled to payment will receive written notice that they do not qualify for a settlement payment for one or more of the following reasons:
+Class Members who are not entitled to payment received written notice that they did not qualify for a Settlement Payment for one or more of the following reasons:

 1. Individuals who did not file a claim with the Panel on or before August 31, 1995.